reddit/devvit-docs/versioned_docs/version-0.12/capabilities/server/userActions.md

 To ensure a positive user experience and compliance with Reddit policies:

 - **Be transparent:** Inform users and show them the content that will be posted on their behalf.
-- **Provide user control:** Users must opt in to allow the app to post on their behalf.
-If opt-in is persistent, make it clear how users can opt out.
+- **No auto-creation:** Users must opt in to allow the app to post or comment on their behalf.
+This can only happen on an explicit action.
+- **Provide user control:**  If you are relying on persistent user opt-in, you must make it clear on how the user can opt-out.

 :::note
 Apps using user actions must follow these guidelines to be approved.